eldoy/sirloin/README.md

 Using the included binary you can start a web server in any directory.
 To install the binary, do ```npm i -g sirloin``` or ```yarn global add sirloin```.
 ```
-// Start a web server running on port 3000 from the 'dist' directory
+// Start a web server running on port 3000 from the directory you are in
 sirloin

 // Start a web server from another directory and port
 sirloin -p 3001 -d ~/apps/public

-// Start a web server from the directory you are in
-sirloin -d .

 // The -d option can be dropped as a short cut
 sirloin ~/src/web/dist